Experience

 Learned a selection of advanced programming techniques and best practices which are standard in the industry, but especially tailored to the needs of a programming scientist.
 Topics included: Large-scale collaborative scientific code development with git and code forges, testing and debugging scientific code, scientific programming patterns in Python, and writing parallel applications in Python.

-Improving your Statistical Questions (and Inference)
+Certificate in Improving your Statistical Questions

 Coursera ∙ January 2020